Sex trafficking in Nigeria

+Background

 According to a report by the International Organization for Migration (IMO), Italy is one of the major destination of sex traffickers with high increase of trafficked individuals arriving from Nigeria to Italy in January 2017.

+Sex work in Nigeria

-Sex workers in Nigeria are often referred to as prostitutes or the street slang *ashawo* and these are people who are either coerced into the act or voluntarily engage in sexual activities for financial gains.
+Sex workers in Nigeria are often referred to as prostitutes or the street slang ashawo and these are people who are either coerced into the act or voluntarily engage in sexual activities for financial gains.
 As part of the government plans to reduce the menace of sex workers in Nigeria, the acting director, Social Welfare Services, FCT Social Development Secretariat alleged that over 27 commercial sex workers were arrested during its raid on brothels in the Federal Capital Territory.

 In another development, the Jigawa Hisbah Board reported that it arrested over 44 commercial sex workers in a part of the state.
 These arrests shows that even though the Nigeria society has not fully accepted the existence of commercial sex workers, their existence and activities continue to thrive in the country which has led to the trafficking of sex workers.